(a) At the request of the insurance carrier, an injured

 injury, include the beginning and ending dates for the claimed periods

-of disability; state if the injured employee is either not working
+of disability and state if the injured employee is either not working

 or is earning less than pre-injury wages as defined by Labor Code §401.011(16);

-(E) if the requestor seeks an examination regarding
+(E) if the requester seeks an examination on the injured

-the injured employee's ability to return to work in any capacity and
+employee's ability to return to work in any capacity and the activities

-what activities the injured employee can perform, include the beginning
+the injured employee can perform, include the beginning and ending

-and ending dates for the periods to be addressed if the requestor
+dates for the periods to be addressed.
+If no dates are included, the

-is requesting for the designated doctor to examine the injured employee's
+designated doctor must examine the injured employee's work status

-(F) if the requestor seeks an examination to determine
+(F) if the requester seeks an examination to determine

-whether or not an injured employee entitled to supplemental income
+whether an injured employee entitled to supplemental income benefits

-benefits may return to work in any capacity for the identified period,
+may return to work in any capacity for the identified period, include

-include the beginning and ending dates for the qualifying periods
+the beginning and ending dates for the qualifying periods to be addressed

-(G) if the requestor seeks an examination on topics
+(G) if the requester seeks an examination on topics

 under subsection (a)(6) of this section, specify the issue in sufficient

-detail for the designated doctor to answer the question(s); and
+detail for the designated doctor to identify and answer the questions;

 effort has been made to ensure the accuracy and completeness of the